mathtexts/RussianDependencyParser/README.md

    $ cd /home/user/RussianDependencyParser
    $ git clone https://github.com/maslenni/RussianDependencyParser.git

-(2) Install TurboParser from the page http://www.ark.cs.cmu.edu/TurboParser/ into /home/user/RussianDependencyParser.
+(2) Install TurboParser v2.1.0 from the page http://www.ark.cs.cmu.edu/TurboParser/ into /home/user/RussianDependencyParser by following their INSTALL.txt.
 You can also install into another directory and symlink this directory;

 (3) Download the plain text dictionary from opencorpora.org/dict.php, eg into the file /home/user/RussianDependencyParser/openCorpora/dict.opcorpora.txt.;